HaozheJasper/CBRL_KDD22/Readme.md

 For prior arts please refer to their official repo.

+## Running Experiments on Synthetic Environments
+There have been inquiries about the synthetic environments.

+Here I provide an example code base (check out `syn_cbrl.zip`) which includes a runnable synthetic environment.

 ## Cite
 Haozhe Wang, Chao Du, Panyan Fang, Shuo Yuan, Xuming He, Liang Wang, Bo Zheng.
 2022.
 ROI-Constrained Bidding via Curriculum-Guided